ParadiseSS13/Paradise/.github/CONTRIBUTING.md

     if(2)
       (...)
 ````
 There's no indication of what "1" and "2" mean!
-Instead, you'd do something like this:
+Instead, you should do something like this:
 ````DM
 #define DO_THE_THING_REALLY_HARD 1
 #define DO_THE_THING_EFFICIENTLY 2